m3g/ComplexMixtures.jl/docs/src/examples.md

 idmax = findfirst( d -> d > 3.5, R.d)
 ```

-To obtain pretty labels for the residues in the x-axis, we retrive the one-letter residue names and concatenate them with the residue number converted to strings:
+To obtain pretty labels for the residues in the x-axis, we retrieve the one-letter residue names and concatenate them with the residue number converted to strings:

 ```julia
 labels = PDBTools.oneletter.(resname.(residues)).*format.(resnum.(residues))